Lucy Bella Earl: YouTube career

 Lucy Bella Earl studied at the University of Westminster, from which she graduated in 2016 with a BA in Marketing Communications.
 As part of the Erasmus programme, she studied in Madrid, Spain.
 In Seville, she qualified to teach English as a foreign language and started working in her new profession.

 In 2016, in her final year of university, Earl launched her educational YouTube channel ‘English with Lucy’.
 Within its first year of operation, the channel was followed by 100,000 viewers and she decided to focus on turning it into a full-time job and business.

 In 2018, the channel's followers exceeded one million, and the University of Westminster gave her the Entrepreneurial Award for her online activities.
 Earl is an entrepreneur, and has been called an edutuber.
 She deals with various aspects of the English language and culture.

 The channel has been featured by The Times, ITV News, BBC News, Business Insider, and Tages-Anzeiger Panorama.

 The content of the channel has been explored in academic research, i.e. in Indonesia: at the Maulana Malik Ibrahim State Islamic University Malang (2018), at the Universitas Muhammadiyah Jakarta (2022) in Jakarta, at the Universitas Islam Negeri Raden Mas Said Surakarta (2023) in Surakarta, and at the Jagiellonian University in Poland (2022) and recommended to learners of English.
+In 2026, German comic duo Katz & Goldt published the cartoon Greetings to Lucy about her work.

-Apart from her mother tongue, Lucy Bella Earl is fluent in Spanish and has a good command of Italian.
+Lucy Bella Earl is fluent in Spanish and Italian.